-There are quite a few different PPC agency pricing models out there on the digital market.
+There are quite a few different PPC agency pricing models available for the digital market.
 And when it comes right down to it, almost every agency does it a little differently.

-As a PPC agency, it’s important you know what to say when a potential client asks you “How much is this going to cost me, and why?”
-And as a business looking to hire a PPC agency, it’s equally important you know what to look for in their answer.
+As a PPC agency, it's important to know what to say when a potential client asks "How much is this going to cost me, and why?"
+And as a business looking to hire a PPC agency, it's equally important that you know what to look for in their answer.

-There are certain pros and cons to each type of PPC agency pricing model that can affect your decision to sign with an agency or not.
-And there’s quite a lot of factors that go into the agency’s decision to choose a particular pricing model.
+There are benefits and drawbacks to each type of PPC agency pricing model that can affect your decision to sign with a third-party partner or not.
+And agencies themselves have to navigate a lot of factors before deciding which pricing model to run with.

-In this post, I’ll cover the most popular PPC agency pricing models, how they work, and the pros and cons of each.
-This way, the next time you’re deciding on an agency, you know exactly what to look for.
+In this post, I'll cover the most popular PPC agency pricing models, how they work, and the pros and cons of each.
+This way, the next time you're in the market for an agency, you know exactly what to look for.

-Finding an agency with the right pricing model for you is going to depend on what your specific goals are.
+Finding an agency with the right pricing model for you depends on what your specific goals are.
 What exactly do you deem to be the most valuable aspect of your growth?

-Perhaps you simply don’t have the time to manage your own paid campaigns, in which case you’re looking for an agency to maintain your AdWords account.
+Maybe you don't have the time to manage your own paid campaigns.
+You'd like to find an agency to run Google Ads successfully for you.

-Or, maybe you’re new to the game and require some expert guidance in getting started.
+Maybe you're new to the game, and need some expert guidance to get started.

-Each type of agency will also have its own type of PPC pricing model.
-And it’s important you can identify what exactly is the most valuable quality you’re looking for in an agency so you know who to look for and what range of price to expect.
+There are PPC agencies that can do each (and all) of these things, and every one of them will also have its own specific pricing model.
+But it's important to identify what your expectations are for an agency first, so you know who to look for and what price range is reasonable.

 As far as pricing models go, you can't get more straightforward than hourly pricing.
 You and the agency you sign with agree to a certain amount of hours per month that their PPC managers will dedicate to your account.